My wife and I recently visited the Flagstaff

 Mountain Road, which is off West Route 66.
 There is no exit off Interstate 40

-When we arrived, we paid our very reasonable (cheap) five dollar entrance fee in
+We paid our very reasonable (cheap) five dollar entrance fee in

 the Gift Shop and were informed that a guided tour would start at